 The Environmental Health and Safety (EHS) Occupational Safety Manager must be contacted and permission obtained in writing (email accepted).
 Department Chair awareness/permission should also be documented.

 The decontamination must be done using a validated autoclave equipment (passed annual inspection by an outside vendor) The autoclave should be able to record the temperature during each complete cycle to assure the attainment of 121°C or 250°F for a time appropriate to assure decontamination of the entire load.

 Monitoring of the autoclave process through the use of biological or other approved indicators is to be accomplished by the investigator and maintained along with the temperature recording as proof of decontamination.

 The department/principal investigator/generator of waste must maintain a data log record of the following information:

 Chemical/Biological Indicator Used,

 Chemical/Biological Indicator Results

-The above steps and information are required in accordance with GA Environmental Protection Department Rule 391-3-4-.15.
+The above steps and information are required in accordance with the rules and regulations of the State of Georgia pertaining to Biomedical Wastes (391-3-4-.15).